A Confounded Mother

 ‘Yes!!’
 I responded abruptly.
 ‘Yes’ I said again in a much gentler tone.
 ‘It’s about your son.’
 I could feel her discomfort as soon as she heard that.

 ‘What is it?’
-The spunk had died out of her voice.
+The spunk had been sapped out of her voice.

 ‘I met him on my way to the town.
 I saw him in the forest.
 I even spoke to him.’
 I kept strategizing on how to go on.
 This was no easy task.
 Her attention got heavier with every moment of silence.
 ‘Ma’am, I…..
 I have good reason to believe that your son might be a soul keeper.’